Plum Tartlets with Cinnamon-Rye Crust

 - 6 plums, about 2 cups, sliced thin.

-- a few tablespoons jam, preserves, or jelly of your choice
+- 3 tablespoons jam, preserves, or jelly of your choice

 - 1-2 tablespoons butter, cut into small pieces